 Influence of hole depth

 The last step regarding the refinement of the data is the correction of the influence of the hole depth.
 Although there are several authors who have addressed this issue, unfortunately, analyzes of this nature for open pit mines are rare.
-According to Navarro et al (2019), variations with depth may be related to energy losses and/or hole cleaning.
+According to Navarro et al. (2019), variations with depth may be related to energy loss and/or hole cleaning.

 According to Atlas Copco, 15% to 30% of the air generated by the compressor is diverted to clean and cool the drill bearings.
 Factors such as pressure and volume directly affect drill life and hole cleanliness.
 Two other factors that affect hole cleanliness are the moisture content and lithology of the rocks.
-Wet rock due to massif conditions or excessive water injection increases the specific weight of chips (gravel) making it difficult to remove them from the bottom of the hole.
+Wet rock due to massif conditions or excessive water injection increases the specific weight of chips (gravel), making it difficult to remove them from the bottom of the hole.
 Fractured lithologies tend to divert airflow and cause a reduction in cleaning speed.
-In such cases, the actual volume of air required may be much higher than direct theoretical calculations indicated.
+In such cases, the actual volume of air required may be much higher than the direct theoretical calculations indicated.
 Hole cleaning must be prioritized so that the drilling tool remains in constant contact with the rock mass, otherwise the penetration rate will be compromised.
-The longer (deeper) the hole, the greater the effort to remove the fragmented particles out of the hole.
-To ensure efficient cleaning, the concept of cleaning speed is used, which depends on the tube diameter, drill diameter and, mainly, the actual flow rate of the air compressor.
+The longer the (deeper) the hole, the greater the effort to remove the fragmented particles out of the hole.
+To ensure efficient cleaning, the concept of cleaning speed is used, which depends on the tube diameter, drill diameter, and, mainly, the actual flow rate of the air compressor.

 Hole cleaning must be prioritized so that the drilling tool remains in constant contact with the rock mass, otherwise the penetration rate will be compromised.
-The longer (deeper) the hole, the greater the effort to remove the fragmented particles out of the hole.
-To ensure efficient cleaning, the concept of cleaning speed is used, which depends on the tube diameter, drill diameter and, mainly, the actual flow rate of the air compressor.
+The longer the (deeper) the hole, the greater the effort to remove the fragmented particles out of the hole.
+To ensure efficient cleaning, the concept of cleaning speed is used, which depends on the tube diameter, drill diameter, and, mainly, the actual flow rate of the air compressor.

-Of these three variables that we least have access to is the actual diameter of the drilled hole, therefore, the cleaning speed must be calculated and based on this, the configuration of the entire drill string must be made.
+Of these three variables that we have access to is the actual diameter of the drilled hole, therefore, the cleaning speed must be calculated and based on this, the configuration of the entire drill string must be made.
 According to Atlas Copco, under normal rock conditions with low moisture content and low density, the cleaning speed (VLP) should be in the range of 5,000 to 7,000 ppm (feet per minute).
 In situations where the rock is a denser, heavier material or with high moisture contents, the ideal speed is in the range of 9,000 to 10,000 ppm.
 Values above 10,000 ppm will drastically reduce the life of drilling tools.

 RESULTS AND DISCUSSION